stanbar/stellot/README.md

 ## Transaction Fees

-Let's evaluate proposed system in context of transaction fees.
-In order to do this we can estimate how much would cost 2019 Polish parliamentary election, handled by proposed system.
-We already know that [18 470 710](https://pl.wikipedia.org/wiki/Wybory_parlamentarne_w_Polsce_w_2019_roku) people participated in such election.
+Let's evaluate the proposed system in the context of transaction fees.
+To do this we can estimate how much would cost the 2019 Polish parliamentary election, handled by the proposed system.
+We already know that [18 470 710](https://pl.wikipedia.org/wiki/Wybory_parlamentarne_w_Polsce_w_2019_roku) people participated in such an election.
 Each operation on stellar network costs 0.00001XLM. _Manual path_ uses 1 operation (on the issuer side), whereas _simplified path_ uses six operations.
-Let's assume that no one possessed stellar account yet, and everyone chosed _simplified path_.
-In that case each vote transaction cost 0.00006XLM.
-We know that the closing price for one Lumen in day of election was 0.229626 PLN.
+Let's assume that no one possessed a stellar account yet, and everyone chose _simplified path_.
+In that case, each vote transaction costs 0.00006XLM.
+We know that the closing price for one Lumen in the day of the election was 0.229626 PLN.
 We can easly calculate 18470710 votes \* 0.00006 XLM/vote \* 0.229626 PLN/XLM = 254.48 PLN.
 Other operational transactions can be neglected due to very low influence on total sum.

-## Bootstrapping
+## Preparation

-In order to create such an election, we need an issuer and distribution account, a new vote token, and accounts for all registered parties.
+To create such an election, we need an issuer and distribution account, a new vote token, and accounts for all registered parties.
 Creating issuer and distribution account and creating new token is a multi-step process; well described on official stellar documentation [Issuing
 Assets](https://www.stellar.org/developers/guides/issuing-assets.html) and
 [Custom
 Assets](https://www.stellar.org/developers/guides/walkthroughs/custom-assets.html)